-Item Location Regional Board Comment Response from CV-SNMP Agencies Page 40 of the Workplan states: Regional Board staff will be encouraged to participate on the TAC in an advisory role.
-8 8 Section 8 4.2.2 Regional Water Board understands that critical details and decisions to develop an adequate CV SNMP will be established through the TAC and are committed to working with this committee.
-Comment noted and appreciated.
-Page 40 of the Workplan states: The objective of this task is to quantify the individual components of N/TDS (nitrate and TDS) loading to groundwater.
-9 Section 4.3 Mountain front recharge has been identified as a potential source of aquifer recharge originating from within the basin's watershed.
-Section 4.3.1 has been revised to include the collection of historical "Water-quality data from bedrock springs, wells, and streamflow within the watersheds tributary to the Coachella Valley" to characterize the water quality of subsurface inflow from the surrounding mountains and hills.
-4.3 The Regional Water Board recommends quantifying the salt and nutrient loading from the mountain front recharge component through evaluation of representative bedrock springs as indicators of the hydrologic conditions of the fractured bedrock units.
+Item Location Regional Board Comment Response from CV-SNMP Agencies 8 Section 4.2.2 Page 40 of the Workplan states: Regional Board staff will be encouraged to participate on the TAC in an advisory role.
+Regional Water Board understands that critical details and decisions to develop an adequate CV SNMP will be established Comment noted and appreciated. through the TAC and are committed to working with this committee.
+Page 40 of the Workplan states: The objective of this task is to quantify the individual components of N/TDS (nitrate and TDS ) loading to groundwater.
+Mountain front recharge has been identified as a potential source of aquifer recharge originating from within the basin's Section 4.3.1 has been revised to include the collection of historical "Water-quality data from bedrock springs, wells, and streamflow 9 9Section 4.3originating from within the basin's watershed.from bedr within the Coachella quality of stand nutrient loading within the watersheds tributary to the Coachella Valley" to characterize the water quality of subsurface inflow from the surrounding mountains and hills.
 10 Section 4.3 Page 41 of the Workplan states: The characterization of N/TDS loading will be performed for a recent historical period to the present to characterize seasonal variations and long-term trends in loading and generate estimates of N/TDS loads in the vadose zone.
 The length of the historical period will be defined as part of this task but should be long enough to characterize the N/TDS loads in the vadose zone.
 The required antidegradation analysis component of the CV SNMP, discussed in Section 4.10.3 of the Workplan, will need to incorporate a discussion on the impacts of elevated salinity to the public and the public infrastructure since 1968.
 The Regional Water Board recommends evaluation of past nitrate and salt (TDS) loading estimates for each management zone extending at least to 1968.
 Comment noted.
 The SNMP Agencies will conduct the required antidegradation analysis in accordance with the requirements of the Antidegradation Policy.
 The exact length of the "historical period" will be defined as part of this task.
 Considerations will include the requirements of the Antidegradation Policy, as well as the availability of data and information and solute travel times through the vadose zone.